ookiineko/termix_wip/README.md

 >
 > For documentation, view the [development page](DEVELOPMENT.md).

-Termix is yet another compatibility layer and distribution for running a Linux environment on non-Linux platforms, currently mainly targeting at the Microsoft Windows.
+Termix aims to be yet another compatibility layer and distribution for running a Linux environment on non-Linux platforms, currently mainly targeting at the Microsoft Windows.

+Unlike Cygwin, Termix's design goal is to allow running simple command-line applications with hopefully no porting efforts, but allow directly reusing the existing Linux software ecosystem.

-Termix is not an emulator, it directly loads and executes the program natively on supported machines, and in some conditions, it also require recompiling the programs (see the [Windows limitation](#windows-limitation)) to work.
+Similar to WINE, Termix is also not an emulator, it directly loads and executes the program natively on supported machines.
+However, in some conditions, it may require recompiling the programs from source (see the [Windows limitation](#windows-limitation)) to run, but usually this should not involve any source changes.

 ## Project status